 South Africa Powerball Draw Schedule

-South Africa Powerball draws take place on Tuesdays and Fridays at 9:00pm local time and are broadcast live on national television.
-The draw is made by two machines - one for the main balls and another to establish the Powerball, with the results appearing on the South Africa Powerball Results page soon afterwards.
+South Africa Powerball draws take place on Tuesdays and Fridays at 9:00pm local time and are broadcast on national television.
+The draw is made by a random number generator, with the results appearing on the South Africa Powerball Results page soon afterwards.

 How to Play South Africa Powerball